Behavior Chain Analysis: Why You Keep Reacting the Same Way (And How to Stop)

 Behavior chain analysis involves examining what happened before and after a behavior.
 Start by identifying the problem behavior.
 Then trace back the trigger, your thoughts, feelings, and body sensations.
 Finally, look at the consequences.
 This helps you understand patterns and respond differently next time.

-Can behaviour chain analysis reduce impulsive behaviour?
+Can behavior chain analysis reduce impulsive behavior?

 Yes, you can reflect on triggers, thoughts, emotions, and outcomes by journaling or mentally replaying events, although working with a therapist can deepen insight and uncover blind spots.

-The main goal is to identify each link that leads to a specific behaviour so you can understand how triggers, thoughts, emotions, and consequences interact, making it easier to recognize patterns and respond differently in the future.
+The main goal is to identify each link that leads to a specific behavior so you can understand how triggers, thoughts, emotions, and consequences interact, making it easier to recognize patterns and respond differently in the future.

-1. Dialectical Behavior Therapy ↩︎
+1. ↩︎

 Sign up to receive our latest articles and emotional intelligence toolkits